What is an Executive Summary?

 Think of an executive summary as a more condensed version of your business plan.

 Your executive summary should highlight the best features of your business plan.
-For example, if you’ve identified a primary advantage that your plan proposes you should be leveraging, your executive summary should include this advantage.
+For example, if you’ve identified a primary advantage you should be leveraging, your executive summary should include this advantage.

 Include supporting research.

-Support the claims you make in your executive summary with research, and cite this research via footnotes in your business plan.
+Support the claims you make in your executive summary and the business plan with research, and cite this research via footnotes in your business plan.

 Boil it down as much as possible.